Elkantor/bscxx/README.md

 </p>
 </blockquote>

 You have trhee choices to install bscxx.

-You can download the [released version](https://github.com/Elkantor/bscxx/releases) (for now, it's just available on Windows 64 bits system), and add it to your environment path.
+1. You can download the [released version](https://github.com/Elkantor/bscxx/releases) (for now, it's just available on Windows 64 bits system), and add it to your environment path.
+---

-You can install automaticly bscxx with the help of [*__scoop__*,](https://github.com/lukesampson/scoop) a windows package manager for portable apps.
+2. You can easily install bscxx with the help of [*__scoop__*,](https://github.com/lukesampson/scoop) a windows package manager for portable apps.
 Start by installing *__scoop__* (on Windows only) with this PowerShell command (you need PowerShell 3 at least):
 ```shell
 iex (new-object net.webclient).downloadstring('https://get.scoop.sh')